Delhi govt revokes fee-hike permission granted to top private school | Education

 Delhi govt revokes fee-hike permission granted to top private school

 The Delhi government has revoked the fee-hike permission granted to a top private school in Chanakyapuri, Deputy Chief Minister Manish Sisodia said on Thursday.
 "The fee hike permitted to the school is being revoked.
-It was found that certain facts were ignored while granting the permission," Sisodia told a press conference.
+It was found that certain facts were ignored while granting the permission.
+The school increased its fees by almost 75 per cent, which is unacceptable.
+Therefore, we are revoking the order," Sisodia told a press conference.

+He said the Anil Dev Singh Committee constituted by the Delhi government had recommended that the fees arbitrarily increased by private schools from 2010 to 2012 should be refunded.
+"Now the school wants to recover this amount from the students by showing it under the school expenses.
+Whereas, the previously overcharged amount cannot be allowed to be shown as an expense.

+"The school has not followed the Supreme Court order regarding depositing the development fund in a separate account.
+For all of these reasons, it cannot be allowed to increase the fees.
+Also, due to the COVID-19 pandemic, no school is allowed to collect any amount other than the tuition fee," Sisodia said.
+He reiterated that no school is allowed to hike fees during the COVID-19 pandemic and that action will be taken against the defaulters.

 "We have already made it clear that no school is allowed to hike fees during the COVID-19 pandemic.
 Schools are only allowed to charge tuition fees and no extra fees will be allowed to be levied till the schools reopen completely.
-Strict action will be taken against the defaulters," he said..
+Strict action will be taken against the defaulters," the deputy chief minister said..

 - READ MORE ON: